richpixel/SongPickerANE/README.md

 - getVolume():Number
 	Returns a Number between 0 and 1 - the volume of the currently playing song.

+- setPlayheadTime():void
+	Pass a Number in seconds to set the playhead of the currently playing song.

+- getPlayheadTime():Number
+	Returns a Number in seconds - the playhead of the currently playing song.

 - fadeOutSong(fadeTime:Number):void
 	Fade down the song's volume to 0 in fadeTime seconds.